The Animal Welfare Act still stands despite repeated challenges by Animal Rights activists and shockingly, the American Kennel Club.

 TheDogPlace.org Legislation Report, July 2005

 We are beginning to see that the alliance between the American Kennel Club and Animal Rights groups is designed to end all but commercial (puppy mill) dog breeding.
-More on that later in ref links.
-First, read the local press release below on what turned out to be AKC President Dennis Sprung's betrayal of purebred dog breeders.
-Thanks to www.TheDogPress.com it is no longer local news.
+First, read the local press release below.
+Just one piece of the puzzle proving AKC President Dennis Sprung's betrayal of purebred dog breeders.

 Senator Santorum to Discuss Legislation to End Puppy Mill Abuse